talktogproject/ethicsteacher/integrity-misconduct.md

 * **Data fabrication, falsification, or misrepresentation**

-In an infamous case of scientific fraud, a social psychologist published papers using [data that he claimed he collected, but were suspected to be entirely made up or modified (e.g., by changing participants' ratings) to conform to his hypotheses](https://web.archive.org/web/20160627142859/https://www.tilburguniversity.edu/upload/547aa461-6cd1-48cd-801b-61c434a73f79_interim-report.pdf).
-Many papers had been retracted, and a report stated that the misconduct had negatively affected the careers of colleagues and PhD students who published with him.
+In an infamous case of scientific fraud, a social psychologist published papers using [data that he claimed he collected, but were suspected to be made up or modified to conform to his hypotheses](https://www.apa.org/science/about/psa/2011/12/diederik-stapel).
+Many papers had been retracted, and a report stated that the misconduct had negatively affected the careers of colleagues and graduate students who published with him.

 * **Plagiarism**

 [According to the APA](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism), plagiarism "is the act of presenting the words, ideas, or images of another as your own; it denies authors or creators of content the credit they are due".
 An example is failing to cite the original article where a quote, idea, or image was first published.
 This also incldues self-plagiarism; for example, if an author publishes the same study in two different journals.
-There may be gray areas, such as minor citation errors, and students who publish peer-reviewed articles based on their thesis work.
+There may be grey areas and acceptable uses of previous work, such as minor citation errors, and students who publish peer-reviewed articles based on their thesis work.
 [Go to the APA Style website for more information](https://apastyle.apa.org/style-grammar-guidelines/citations/plagiarism).

 * **Undisclosed conflicts of interest**